 Once your oil is hot, it’s time to drop the fish in!
 Don’t you love that sizzling sound?
 Cover and cook for about 5 minutes before flipping.

 You’ll know it’s ready to flip because it will be super easy to get your spatula underneath it.
-It essentially becomes unstuck when it’s ready!
+It essentially becomes unstuck when the seasoning forms a crisp blackened crust on the fish and is ready to flip!

 After flipping, cover the fish again and cook for an additional 5 minutes.
 The most accurate way to tell if your fish is ready is by using a kitchen thermometer.